malin-nilsson/VanillaJS-Todo-App/README.md

 # To-Do App
 A simple to-do list built with JavaScript where users can add and check off tasks.

 This was a school project where I got to practice the basics of DOM manipulation and event handling, using classes, working with arrays and utilizing local storage to store and retrieve data.
+The goal of this project was also to learn and improve my skills in unit testing with Cypress.

 ![](assets/screenshot-todo-app.jpg)